Mandragora officinarum aka Mandrake

 Mandrake, Autumn Mandrake, Mediterranean Mandrake

-How to care for Mandrake
+How difficult is it to take care of Mandrake

 Mandrake is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.